NMDP Cryopreservation Service

 Our partner cryopreservation labs

-We partnered with three labs to provide our cryopreservation service:
+We partner with four labs to provide our cryopreservation service:

 - Marcus Center for Cellular Cures (MC3)/Carolinas Cord Blood Bank at Duke University